rilianx/Research/papers/convexity_detection.md

 In contrast to the AVM, the McCormick technique **does not introduce any auxiliary variables** when constructing convex and concave relaxations of a given function, thus always preserving the original dimension of the underlying function.
 Since the resulting McCormick relaxations may be **nonsmooth**, we use subgradient propagation [28] in order to construct valid affine under- and overestimators for the convex and concave McCormick relaxations.

+>Creo que el método de McCormick construye una serie de inecuaciones sin agregar variables auxiliares, pero que podría ser exponencial.
+Ya que cada vez cada relajación generada para un nodo debe usarse para seguir construyendo las relajaciones de la función completa.

+When propagating **all combinations with the McCormick** method, we have to compute all facets explicitly and thus, also all vertices of the underlying polytope.
+In contrast to the computation of vertices in the linear programming simplex algorithm, this propagation thus inevitably results in exponential computational runtime.

+In order to achieve a similar tightness without the necessity of propagating all combinations of the affine functions and avoiding the combinatorial complexity, the following possibility can be considered.
+We choose only a limited number of what we think are promising linearizations in each factor and propagate only a small part of all possible combinations

 **AVM vs McCormick (análogo a CSE)**
 AVM and the McCormick relaxations provide **equally tight relaxations if common factors occurring at least twice are recognized**.